metacpan/metacpan-cpan-extracted/distros/F/File-HomeDir/README.md

 The `my_desktop` method takes no arguments and returns the "desktop" directory for the current user.

-Due to the diversity and complexity of implementions required to deal with implementing the required functionality fully and completely, the `my_desktop` method may or may not be implemented on each platform.
+Due to the diversity and complexity of implementations required to deal with implementing the required functionality fully and completely, the `my_desktop` method may or may not be implemented on each platform.